SquareBracketAssociates/Booklet-FunWithInterpreters/Chapters/07-EvaluatorMessageAndArg.md

-## Implementing Message Sends: Calling Infrastructure
+## Implementing Message Sends: The Calling Infrastructure

-In the previous chapter we focused on structural evaluation: reading literal objects and reading and writing values from objects and globals.
+In the previous chapter, we focused on structural evaluation: reading literal objects and reading and writing values from objects and globals.
 However, the key abstraction in object-oriented programming and in Pharo in particular is message-sending.
 The work we did in the previous chapter is nevertheless important to set up the stage: we have a better taste of the visitor pattern, we started a first testing infrastructure, and eventually message-sends need to carry out some work by using literal objects or reading and writing variables.

 Message-sends deserve a chapter on their own because they introduce many different concerns.